qdrvm/kagome/README.md

 To run a KAGOME node, you need to provide to it a genesis config, cryptographic keys and a place to store db files.
 * Example of a genesis config file can be found in `examples/first_kagome_chain/localchain.json`
 * Example of a base path dir can be found in `examples/first_kagome_chain/base_path`
-* To create leveldb files, just provide any base path into `kagome` executable (mind that start with authority role requires keys to start).
+* To create database files, just provide any base path into `kagome` executable (mind that start with authority role requires keys to start).

 ## Contributing Guides